The Damage of Betrayal in Marital Relationships

 I have seen the damage of deceit in many marriages.
 It turns relationships from caring and considerate into a struggle for power.
-If the foundation of trust is broken, the wronged partner becomes almost exclusively focused on attempting to control and minimize the pain of that betrayal.
+If the foundation of trust is broken, the wronged partner becomes almost exclusively focused on attempting to control and minimize the pain of that betrayal in marital relationships.
 Something deep inside us is touched when we have been deceived and betrayed.
 It destroys the belief in our partner, in ourselves and causes us to begin questioning all that we believed about our marriage.

 Betrayed spouses often become amateur detectives.

-Possibly the most damaging aspect of serious betrayal is the self-hatred that may develop.
-This comes from the belief that the betrayal could have been prevented.
+Possibly the most damaging aspect of serious betrayal in relationships is the self-hatred that may develop.
+This comes from the belief that the marital betrayal could have been prevented.
 It also is a result of coming to believe that they are undesirable.
 The fact that the partner they trusted could so easily devalue and discard the trust in the marriage is proof of this.

 The good news is that whether the marriage continues or not the betrayed spouse can experience healing and find hope for real intimacy again.
 Dealing with betrayal in marriage requires a real investment of time, effort and help.
 When a spouse betrays your trust ,letting go of the self-contempt through forgiveness is the starting point.
 Getting past betrayal in a relationship takes a lot of patience and understanding from both the partners.